 IT's primary function will be to enable the business to be more agile, to enter new markets more quickly, to deliver services closer to the customer, and to position specific workloads based on business, regulatory and geopolitical impacts.

-As interconnect services, cloud providers, the Internet of Things (IoT), edge services and SaaS offerings continue to proliferate, the rationale to stay in a traditional data centre topology will have limited advantages.
+As interconnect services, cloud providers, the Internet of Things (IoT), edge services and SaaS offerings continue to proliferate, the rationale to stay in a traditional data center topology will have limited advantages.

 This is not an overnight shift, but an evolutionary change in thinking in how we deliver services to our customers and to the business.

-Our planning assumption: By 2025, 80% of enterprises will have shut down their traditional data centre, versus 10% today.
+Our planning assumption: By 2025, 80% of enterprises will have shut down their traditional data center, versus 10% today.

 However, enterprise computing still needs to evolve.
-As one CIO recently said to me; “My data centre?
-It’s everywhere and anywhere I need to place compute capability to enable my business.”
+As one CIO recently said to me; “My data center?
+It's everywhere and anywhere I need to place compute capability to enable my business.

 The key impacts of this change are as follows: